Skip to main content

 Given the nature of our main business activities (education and assessment) we are not a high user of resources such as fossil fuels or water, but we have traditionally used a significant amount of paper for our learning materials and business activities.

-1. We now supply our assessments in online format only via our MyKaplan learning management system, thereby reducing the need for printing.
+1. We now supply our assessments in online format only via our MyKaplan learning management system, thereby reducing the need for printing (save for SQE assessments where a third party online platform is used where possible).

 2. We strive to reduce page counts in our printed learning materials where we can do so without jeopardising syllabus coverage.

-3. We use 60-70gsm paper for our textbooks and other printed learning materials, which is the thinnest possible without the printing on the opposite side becoming visible.
+3. We use lightweight (80gsm) paper for our textbooks and other printed learning materials.

 4. The paper we purchase for use in our offices and for our textbooks and other printed learning materials is from certified renewable sources.